11ty/11ty-website/src/docs/dev-server.md

   eleventyConfig.setServerOptions({
     // Default values are shown:

-    // Whether or not the live reload snippet is used
+    // Whether the live reload snippet is used
     liveReload: true,

-    // Opt-out of DOM diffing updates and use page reloads
+    // Whether DOM diffing updates are applied where possible instead of page reloads
     domDiff: true,

-    // The starting port number to attempt to use
+    // The starting port number
+    // Will increment up to (configurable) 10 times if a port is already in use.
     port: 8080,

-    // number of times to increment the port if in use
-    portReassignmentRetryCount: 10,
+    // Additional files to watch that will trigger server updates
+    // Accepts any chokidar.watch compatible: file, dir, glob, or Array.
+    // Works great with a separate bundler writing files to your output folder.
+    // e.g. `watch: ["_site/**/*.css"]`
+    watch: [],

     // Show local network IP addresses for device testing
     showAllHosts: false,